Pierre747/Todo-List/README.md

 # Todo List

 That's the frontend developer's sweet spot.
 You have a new framework, you wanna try it out and you begin by creating a simple todo list application 😄.
 I've done this one with Javascript vanilla.
-It's simple, intuitive and nicely decorated 😎
+It's simple, intuitive and nicely decorated 😎 <br>
+There's data persistence.
+I've also used `window.localStorage` to store the user's items to make it functionnal and usefull.

 ## Deployment 🛫

 The project is live on Netlify, you can try out the different breakpoints 😉